kimtth/visual-genius/README.md

 ### 3. Configure Environment Variables

+**Option A: Web UI (Recommended)**
+1. Start the development server: `npm run dev`
+2. Navigate to `/settings` in your browser
+3. Configure all settings through the web interface
+4. Settings are stored in the database

+**Option B: Environment File**

-Create a `.env` file in the root directory:
+Create a `.env.local` file in the root directory:

 ```env
 # PostgreSQL Connection